abdurrehman587/cvbuilder/README.md

 # CV Builder Application

-A modern web application for creating and managing CVs with role-based access control and dynamic table management for shopkeepers.
+A modern web application for creating and managing CVs with role-based access control, dynamic table management for shopkeepers, and frontend-only PDF generation.

 ## 🚀 Features